Worklytics/psoxy/infra/modules/gcp-bulk/README.md

-region               = "--OPTIONAL region where the cloud function will be deployed" bucket_prefix        = "Name of the buckets to create; a suffix will be added later as part of the deployment process" bucket_location      = "--OPTIONAL location where the buckets will be created"
+region               = "--OPTIONAL region where the cloud function will be deployed" bucket_prefix        = "Name of the buckets to create; a suffix will be added later as part of the deployment process" bucket_location      = "--OPTIONAL location where the buckets will be created" source_kind          = "Kind of the content to process; it should match one of the config.yaml file available"
 ```

 for example: